dwtaylornz/ffmpeg-transcode/README.md

 - run `transcode.ps1` in powershell

 ### warning!
-**Script will overwrite existing source files if conversion is successfull**
+**script will overwrite existing source files if conversion is successfull**

 ### functions
 - traverses media path (scans all video files in subfolders) - as a job in background